-One of the most popular and quickly-growing eCommerce trends of 2020 is the rise of socially and environmentally-conscious consumerism.
+One of the most popular and quickly-growing e-commerce trends of 2021 is the rise of socially and environmentally-conscious consumerism.
 Most of the focus tends to be on excessive packaging, but (depending on the product) the customer will often also want to know what material was used to make a product, where the raw materials were sourced from, how they were sourced, and so on.

 Whether you’re a gung-ho environmentalist or not, catering to the values and ethics of ‘activist consumers’ will keep them coming back.
 Plus, you’ll be doing the planet and your cash flow a favor by going green with your business.

 Dropshipping is a way to avoid some of the costs involved in conducting a business online.
 You essentially choose the specific products you want to offer, then market those products, and place orders one-by-one as they come in.
 How does this e-commerce trend help save your business money?

 - Spend time sifting through inventory to find the exact piece your customer ordered

 - Package each item yourself

 - Spend time at the post office to ship it out